Estimated reading time: 7 minutes

 The easiest means of transport is by car.
 It takes only 50 minutes to Lapstone from Sydney.
 If you follow the signs from the city, you can simply reach Parramatta.
 However, the M4 motorway starts at Strathfield & will take you to Lapstone in the Blue Mountains.
 Although the most-visited tourist destinations like Leura & Katoomba are nearer, it would take about 90 minutes to reach the Blue Mountains.

 Another alternative path is available from Bell’s Line of Road, via Mount Tomah & Bell, towards Mount Victoria.
 You can witness the panoramic scene of Blue Mountains National Park while driving with your favorites.

 You can decide your self-drive itinerary according to your desire.
 If you are fond of less walking & many photographs, you can follow one path.
 If you like long walks, there is another path.
 The last option is for ones who are taking elders & young kids with them.

-It’s better if you can take warm, rain & wind jackets, extra clothes, enclosed walking shoes, sunscreen, hats & sunglasses & some snacks for a trouble less self-drive.
+It’s better if you can take warm, rain & wind jackets, extra clothes, enclosed walking shoes, sunscreen, hats & sunglasses & some snacks for trouble less self-drive.

 Blue Mountains Tours

 If you want to get a better day trip experience, you must hire a reliable travel agent.
 “Blue Mountains Tours” is the pioneer travel assistant service that guides you to every nook & corner of this area.
 It is the best option to make your Blue Mountains day trip more effective.